A* Path Planning and Obstacle Avoidance in a Warehouse

 To simulate the scenario, set up the connection to Gazebo.

 First, run the Gazebo Simulator.
 In the virtual machine, click the Gazebo Warehouse Robot with Obstacles icon.
+If the Gazebo simulator fails to open, you may need to reinstall the plugin.
+See Install Gazebo Plugin Manually in Perform Co-Simulation between Simulink and Gazebo.

 In Simulink, open the Gazebo Pacer block and click Configure Gazebo network and simulation settings.
 Specify the Network Address as Custom, the Hostname/IP Address for your Gazebo simulation, and a Port of